MichaelCrosson/MTGScraper/README.md

 # MTG Deck Scraper

 This repository contains a Python notebook for scraping and analyzing Magic: The Gathering (MTG) commander deck data.
-The information is from MTG Goldfish and
+The information is from MTG Goldfish and outputs a final decklist in the following format:
+1 Lightning Bolt
+1 Dina, Soul Steeper
+etc.
+Copy and paste the output file into MTG Goldfish and edit your deck to your prefrence.

 ## Features